zng-ui/zng/TODO/_current.md

-# Scroll Menu Issues

-* Scroll shortcuts don't work after closing menu if it sets `modal`.
-    - Focus returned to root, not scroll.
-    - Two issues?
-        - `cleanup_returns` wipes the scroll from return because it cannot be focused.
-        - Window scope does not focus first focusable child.
-    - Is same issue, `FocusScopeOnFocus::LastFocused` thinks it has last-focused, but the return was changed to just the scope..
+* Alt does not focus alt-scope if it is inside the root scope and the root scope is focused?
+    - Overserved while debugging scroll example.
+    - Try setting the focus behavior to allow focus in the scope in an example.

 # TextInput